data-apis/data-apis.github.io/content/blog/announcing_the_consortium.md

 Here is an approximate timeline of what we hope to do over the next couple of months:

 - today: announcement blog post and tooling and governance repositories made public
-- next week: first public conference call
-- Sep 1: publish a website for the Consortium at data-apis.org
 - Sep 15: publish the array API RFC and start community review
 - Nov 15: publish the dataframe API RFC and start community review